-The winner of international competitions and prizes, Slovenian violinist Lana Trotovšsek was a pupil of Rugierro Ricci.
-She has made her debut with Valery Gergiev and Mariinsky Theatre Orchestra, performing Prokofiev Violin Concero No. 1 in September 2012.
-Her sensational performance was received with standing ovations and remarkable reviews.
+The winner of international competitions and prizes, London-based, Slovenian-born violinist Lana Trotovšsek was a pupil of Rugierro Ricci.
+She performed with Yuri Bashmet and the Moscow Soloists Mozart's Sinfonia Concertante at Ljubljana Festival and Emilia Romagna Festival this September.
+She made her debut with Valery Gergiev and Mariinsky Theatre Orchestra in 2012 performing Prokofiev Violin Concero No. 1.

-Lana has given recitals in United Kingdom, where she performed at the Wigmore Hall, Kings Place, Cadogan Hall, St John’s Smith Square etc. Her concerts were also enthusiastically received in in Austria at the Konzerthaus in Vienna, in Italy at the Teatro la Fenice in Venice, Concertgebouw in Amsterdam, Muziekgebouw Frits Phillips in Eindhoven and elsewhere in Germany, Spain, Portugal, France, Finland, Sweden, Slovenia, Croatia, Serbia, China, UAE and USA.
+Lana has given recitals in United Kingdom, where she performed at the Wigmore Hall, Kings Place, Cadogan Hall, St John’s Smith Square etc. Her concerts were also enthusiastically received at the Konzerthaus in Vienna, at the Teatro la Fenice in Venice, Concertgebouw in Amsterdam, Muziekgebouw Frits Phillips in Eindhoven and elsewhere in Germany, Spain, Portugal, France, Finland, Sweden, Slovenia, Croatia, Serbia, China, UAE and USA.

-Her performances have been broadcast on BBC Radio 3, Radio and Television Slovenija and Arte TV France.
+Her performances have been broadcast on BBC Radio 3, Arte TV (France) and RTV (Slovenia).
 Lana has recorded for Meridian, Signum, Champs Hill and Hedone records.

 Lana also has an extensive chamber music repertoire.
 For a very long time she was the violinist of the Greenwich Piano Trio, whose cellist was Stjepan Hauser (now member of the 2cellos) and pianist Yoko Misumi.
 They have won a number of prizes and awards including the George Solti Award and the Tunnell Trust Award and were protégées of Bernard Greenhouse.
 From 2011- 213, Lana was also the leading violinist of the Badke Quartet, the winners of Melbourne International Chamber Music Competition.